 In 1947 Massie married Gloria Bell Thompkins whom he had met while they were students at Fisk University.
 She later became a psychology professor.
 The couple had three sons.
-Massie was also a member of Sigma Pi Phi fraternity.
+Massie was also a member of Kappa Alpha Psi and Sigma Pi Phi fraternities.

 In 1998, Massie was named one of the 75 greatest chemists of all time, alongside Marie Curie, George Washington Carver, Linus Pauling, and DNA pioneers James Watson and Francis Crick, by the journal Chemical and Engineering News.

 Samuel Proctor Massie died in Laurel, Maryland on April 10, 2005.
 He was 85.